BMore-Creative/Employee-Management-System/README.md

 ## About the Project

->Using Inquirer, this CLI allows a user to enter departments, roles, and employees into a relational database, allowing previously entered infomation to be viewed in a clean and professional environment
+>Using Inquirer, this CLI allows a user to enter departments, roles, and employees into a relational database, allowing previously entered information to be viewed in a clean and professional environment

 ### Built With
 - JavaScript